 Absolutely drink and eat.
 We just ask that concessions be kept outside of the performance spaces.
 Masks should stay on while in the theatres and only come off when enjoying concessions in the lobbies.
-Beer, wine, soft drinks, water, and treats from The Best Chocolate in Town will be available for purchase.
+There will be a full bar, and treats from The Best Chocolate in Town will be available for purchase.

 Here’s what IRT is doing to ensure a season of live performances:

 - Fully vaccinated IRT artists, staff, and volunteer ushers